placebeyondtheclouds/my-homelab-services-docker-stack/README.md

 # my-homelab-services-docker-stack

 This is a general framework which I can use to add services (that require a GPU to run) to my homelab.
+These are my notes and not a refined guide.

 > [!WARNING]
 > work in progress